tiagobalabuch/synapse-link/Labs/Synapse Link for Cosmos DB/Synapse Link for Cosmos DB.md

 - 1-SalesForecastingWithAML
 - 2-AnomalyDetectionWithMML

-First lets [import these notebooks](https://docs.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-development-using-notebooks#create-a-notebook)) into the Azure Synapse Analytics workspace.
+First lets [import](https://docs.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-development-using-notebooks#create-a-notebook)  these notebooks into the Azure Synapse Analytics workspace.

+> [!TIP]
+> Do not forget to Publish

 In Synapse Studio click on the 'Develop' icon in the left panel and navigate to the 'Notebooks' section.
 There are two Notebooks available '1-SalesForecastingWithAML' and '2-AnomalyDetectionWithMML'.